reswitched/pegaswitch/readme.md

 1. Install Node, Python 2.7, and Ruby
 2. Open ports UDP 53 and TCP 80 and 8081 on your firewall
 3. Run `npm install`, `pip2 install flask`, `gem install rubydns`
-4. Start the DNS server with `sudo ruby rdns.rb` (drop sudo for Windows)
+4. Start the DNS server with `sudo ruby rdns.rb $yourlocalIP` (drop sudo for Windows)
 5. Start the web server with `sudo python serve.py`
 6. Start watchify with `npm start`
 7. Start the shell with `node debug.js`